ishaangupta04/ishaangupta04.github.io/_projects/03-glitch-battlebot.md

 ## Final Design
-{% include feature_row id= "feature_row3" type="center" %}
+{% include figure image_path="/assets/images/glitch/glitch-teaser.JPG" alt="" caption="Final Design Fully Mounted" %}

 ## Reflection
 This project allowed me to apply some of the knowledge that I learned from building and designing Axolotl for Season 5 of Battle Bots, namely building a modular system that can be removed if damaged.
 One of the big failures with Axolotl was that if a section of the frame was totaled, the whole robot would need to get scrapped because **everything** was welded together.
 By making the front and side armor modular, it allowed for 2 major improvments:
   1. The armor could be replaced, and as such 4 copies were made.
-  2. The armor could be isolated from the frame, allowing for it to not only deflect impacts but also *dispate* energy Overall I think this project was a success, and it went to be fielded in a number of robot fights.
+  2. The armor could be isolated from the frame, allowing for it to not only deflect impacts but also *dispate* energy Overall I think this project was a success, and it went on to be fielded in a number of robot fights.